 Think about your own behaviour when buying a product online.
-One of the first things you probably do is look at the reviews, because the opinions of others are more trustworthy in your eyes.
+As well as reading the product description, you probably also check customer reviews, because the opinions of others are trustworthy in your eyes.

 PR seizes on that behaviour.
 It constantly tries to get trusted independent commentators (such as journalists, bloggers and online influencers), as well as customers, to promote your business, your product and your brand.

 How can PR help my business?

 PR is part of your overall marketing strategy.
-It covers all aspects that might influence the opinion others have of your business, and sits alongside how well your website works, your brand image and your marketing campaigns.
+It covers all aspects that might influence the opinion others have of your business, and sits alongside your website, your brand image and your marketing campaigns.